HiltonThallyson/PPGEEC2318_Machine_Learning_2024.2/README.md

 # TASKS
 ## SUMMARIES
 ### DESIGNING MACHINE LEARNING SYSTEMS - CHIP HUYEN
+This assignment consists of reading the first 5 chapters of the book Designing machine learning systems - an iterative process for production-ready applications by Chip Huyen and creating 5 videos(one video per chapter with maximum duration of 5 minutes) summarizing what the chapter covers.

 #### Chapter 1 - Overview of Machine Learning Systems
 [**Link to chapter 1 presentation**](https://docs.google.com/presentation/d/1CC7INXNItK0BmB7596DbOMGVMDnktykob3hPToU2Qrc/edit?usp=sharing)